Irinotecan

-Irinotecan, sold under the brand name Camptosar among others, is a medication used to treat colon cancer, and small cell lung cancer.
+Irinotecan, sold under the brand name Camptosar among others, is an anti-cancer medication used to treat colon cancer and small cell lung cancer.
 For colon cancer it is used either alone or with fluorouracil.
 For small cell lung cancer it is used with cisplatin.
 It is given intravenously.

 Common side effects include diarrhea, vomiting, bone marrow suppression, hair loss, shortness of breath, and fever.
 Other severe side effects include blood clots, colon inflammation, and allergic reactions.
 Those with two copies of the UGT1A1*28 gene variant are at higher risk for side effects.
 Use during pregnancy can result in harm to the baby.
 Irinotecan is a topoisomerase inhibitor—it blocks the topoisomerase I enzyme, resulting in DNA damage and cell death.

 Irinotecan was approved for medical use in the United States in 1996.
 It is on the World Health Organization's List of Essential Medicines.
 It is made from the natural compound camptothecin which is found in the Chinese ornamental tree Camptotheca acuminata.

 Medical uses

 Its main use is in colon cancer, in particular, in combination with other chemotherapy agents.
 This includes the regimen FOLFIRI, which consists of infusional 5-fluorouracil, leucovorin, and irinotecan.
 The regimen XELIRI consists of capecitabine and irinotecan.

 It may also be used together with fluorouracil and folinic acid for pancreatic cancer following failure of initial treatment.

+In February 2024, the US Food and Drug Administration (FDA) approved irinotecan liposome, in combination with oxaliplatin, fluorouracil, and leucovorin, for the first-line treatment of metastatic pancreatic adenocarcinoma.